jakeoung/BayesianUnrolling/gen_data_py/README.md

 `python create_data_middlebury.py 32 64`

 , which will create dataset with `ppp=32` and `sbr=64`.
 Please check the inside of the python file.
-For example, you can change btrain=0 or btain=1 for generating training dataset or test dataset.
+For example, you can change `btrain=1` for generating training data set or `btain=0` for test dataset.